-Zero-tolerance culture School and college leaders should create a culture where sexual harassment and online sexual abuse are not tolerated, and where they identify issues and intervene early to better protect children and young people.
-(Ofsted 2021) Keeping Children Safe in Education (2023) states: "Schools and colleges should be aware of the importance of making clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated.
+Zero-tolerance culture School and college leaders should create a culture where several zero-tolerance culture School and college leaders should create a culture where sexual harassment and online sexual abuse are not tolerated, and where they identify issues and intervene early to better protect children and young people.
+(Ofsted 2021) Keeping Children Safe in Education (2024) states: "Schools and colleges should be aware of the importance of making clear that there is a zero-tolerance approach to sexual violence and sexual harassment, that it is never acceptable, and it will not be tolerated.
 It should never be passed off as "banter", "just having a laugh", "a part of growing up" or "boys being boys".
 Failure to do so can lead to a culture of unacceptable behaviour, an unsafe environment and in worst case scenarios a culture that normalises abuse, leading to children accepting it as normal and not coming forward to report it" Power imbalance A power imbalance is an environment, relationship, or interaction where one party has far more social power than the other.
 Many factors can lead to a power imbalance such as: physical strength, social standing, abuse, age or one party holding sensitive information about the other.
-Keeping Children Safe in Education (2023) states: "Schools and colleges should be aware that, by the very nature of sexual violence and sexual harassment, a power imbalance is likely to have been created between the victim and alleged perpetrator(s)."
-Coercive and controlling The Government definition outlines the following: behaviour "Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.
-Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and Continuous of sound regulating their everyday behaviour" Continuum of sexual behaviours Hackett (2010) created a continuum, which presents sexualised Deliaviours behaviour as a range from 'normal' to 'inappropriate', 'problematic', 'abusive' and 'violent'.
-Statutory Partners Children's Social Care, the police and Health Services are known as Statutory raintiers Statutory Partners.
-Sexual Assault Referral Keeping Children Safe in Education (2023) states: Centre (SARC) "SARCs offer confidential and non-judgemental support to victims and survivors of sexual assault and abuse.
+Keeping Children Safe in Education (2024) states: "Schools and colleges should be aware that, by the very nature of sexual violence and sexual harassment, a power imbalance is likely to have been Coorsive and controlling created between the victim and alleged perpetrator(s)."
+The Government definition outlines the following: Coercive and controlling behaviour "Coercive behaviour is an act or a pattern of acts of assault, threats, benaviour humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.
+Controlling behaviour is a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour" Continuum of sexual Hackett (2010) created a continuum, which presents sexualised behaviours behaviour as a range from 'normal' to 'inappropriate', 'problematic', 'abusive' and 'violent'.
+Statutory Partners Children's Social Care, the Police and Health Services are known as Statutory Partners.
+Sexual Assault Referral Keeping Children Safe in Education (2024) states: Centre (SARC) "SARCs offer confidential and non-judgemental support to victims and survivors of sexual assault and abuse.
 They provide medical, practical, and emotional care and advice to all children and adults, regardless of when the incident occurred."
-Children and Young Keeping Children Safe in Education (2023) states: People's Independent "[Chisvas] provide emotional and practical support for victims of sexual Sexual Violence Advisors violence.
+Children and Young Keeping Children Safe in Education (2024) states: People's Independent "[ChISVAs] provide emotional and practical support for victims of sexual Sexual Violence Advisors violence.
 They are based within the specialist sexual violence sector and (ChISVAs) will help the victim understand what their options are and how the criminal justice process works if they have reported or are considering reporting to the police.
 ChISVAs will work in partnership with schools and colleges to ensure the best possible outcomes for the victim."